DingRizhi/test_hello_woeld/README.md

 # test_hello_woeld
-it is a try to create a new repository hello world good good study day day up
+it is a try to create a new repository \n hello world \n good good study day day up